mlarosa2/Crosstie/README.md

 ###Stack Traces

-Errors are rendered in browser!
+Errors are rendered in browser with the error message, stack trace, and source code.
 No more ugly error pages!

 ###Static Assets